castler/Sylius/UPGRADE.md

 ### Product / ProductBundle

-* `ProductAttributeController` has been made final, use decoration instead of extending it.
 * `ProductVariantCombination` has been made final, use decoration instead of extending it.
 * `ProductVariantCombinationValidator` has been made final, use decoration instead of extending it.
 * The following methods does not longer have a default null argument and requires one to be explicitly passed: